Henry Hill: Hill's bigamy, subsequent arrests, and divorce

 In the fall of 1981, Hill (now Martin Lewis) met a woman named Sherry Anders.
-After a whirlwind romance, the two got married in Virginia City, Nevada, despite Hill's already being married.
+After a whirlwind romance, the two got married in Virginia City, Nevada, despite the fact that Hill was already married.
 This led to a breakdown in many areas of Hill's life.
 In 1987, Hill was convicted of cocaine trafficking in a federal court in Seattle and expelled from the witness protection program.
 In 1990, his wife Karen filed for divorce after 23 years of marriage.
 The divorce was finalized in 2002.

 In August 2004, Hill was arrested in North Platte, Nebraska, at North Platte Regional Airport after he had left his luggage containing drug paraphernalia.
 On September 26, 2005, he was sentenced to 180 days imprisonment for attempted methamphetamine possession.

 Hill was sentenced to two years of probation on March 26, 2009, after he pleaded guilty to two misdemeanor counts of public intoxication.
 On December 14, 2009, he was arrested in Fairview Heights, Illinois, for disorderly conduct and resisting arrest, which Hill attributed to his drinking problems.

 Later years

 In his later years, after his first divorce, he married Kelly Alor, and then Lisa Caserta.
 They lived in Topanga Canyon, near Malibu, California.
-Both appeared in several documentaries and made public appearances on various media programs including The Howard Stern Show.
+Both appeared in several documentaries and made public appearances on various media programs, including The Howard Stern Show, where he would often appear in drunken condition.
 Hill fathered a third child during this time.

 Goodfellas film

 Goodfellas, the 1990 Martin Scorsese-directed crime film adaptation of the 1985 non-fiction book Wiseguy by Nicholas Pileggi, follows the 1955 to 1980 rise and fall of Hill and his Lucchese crime family associates.
 Hill was portrayed by Ray Liotta.
 Scorsese initially named the film Wise Guy but subsequently, with Pileggi's agreement, changed the name to Goodfellas to avoid confusion with the unrelated television crime drama Wiseguy.
 Two weeks in advance of the filming, Hill was paid $480,000.
-Robert De Niro, who portrayed Jimmy Burke, often called Hill several times a day to ask how Burke walked, held his cigarette, and so on.
+Robert De Niro, who portrayed Jimmy Conway (the film's version of Burke), often called Hill several times a day to ask how Burke walked, held his cigarette, and so on.
 Driving to and from the set, Liotta listened to FBI audio cassette tapes of Hill, so he could practice speaking like his real-life counterpart.
 The cast did not meet Hill until a few weeks before the film's premiere.
 Liotta met him in an undisclosed city; Hill had seen the film and told the actor that he loved it.